You: Alexa?

 Phono Preamp:

-To amplify the MC cartridge’s output, we can use a head amp or step-up transformer device to amplify the output to the output levels of MM cartridges or we can also use a phono preamp with MC cartridge support.
+To amplify the MC cartridge’s output, we can use a head amp or step-up transformer device to amplify the signals to match MM cartridge signals or we can also use a phono preamp with MC cartridge support.

 Keep in mind that if you use MM phono preamp for an MC cartridge then you will face turntable or record player so quiet issues.